 In 1988, she moved to S.G.
 Warburg, a leading UK investment bank to head their Corporate Communications area and in 1996, when the bank was taken over by SBC, she moved to Price Waterhouse to head Global Financial Services Marketing.
 In 1999, following the merger with Coopers and Lybrand, she moved again, this time into the area of web risk management and the development of a global portal.
-She continues to work globally for PwC in the area of policies and procedures for Information Technology Security and Risk Management.
+She retired from PwC in 2017.

-Outside her job, Tish has been active member of Common Purpose as an East London Participant in 1993 and 20:20 in 1995 and Open Ground in 2004-5, an Advisor to the East London Matrix programme 1995-2001 and was an advisor on the board for 20:20.
+Outside her job, Tish has been active member of Common Purpose as an East London Participant in 1993 and 20:20 in 1995 and Open Ground in 2004-5, an advisor to the East London Matrix programme 1995-2001 and was an advisor on the board for 20:20.
 She chaired S.G.
-Warburg's Children in Cities fund-raising appeal and has been on the boards for fund-raising balls for the NSPCC and The British Dyslexia Association.
+Warburg's Children in Cities fund-raising appeal and has been on the boards for fundraising balls for the NSPCC and The British Dyslexia Association.
 She worked with Hackney Council on the City Challenge project as well as with the development of Circus Space.
 She is a frequent speaker on Risk and the Internet and is a member of the 200 Club, a professional knowledge management network.
-In 2005, she accepted the position as Treasurer of Liberty, a campaigning organisation for Human Rights.
+In 2005, she accepted the position as Treasurer of Liberty, a campaigning organization for Human Rights.
+In 2011, she came Treasurer of the Civil Liberties Trust.

 Tish is married with two children and lives in Cornwall and London.